 Customers that receive a Penalty Charge Notice (PCN) can, if they want, challenge it (also known as 'making a representation') on the Challenge a Penalty Charge notice page.

-In September 2018 we carried out a detailed analysis of the tunnel's ventilation system, which would extract smoke and other dangerous fumes in the event of a fire.
+In September 2018 we did a detailed analysis of the ventilation system which would extract smoke and other dangerous fumes from the tunnel in case of a fire.